-In December 2013, the Stockholm Chamber of Commerce (the "SCC") ruled that the Republic of Kazakhstan was required to pay \$497,685,101 (the "SCC Award" or the "Award") to Anatole Stati and Gabriel Stati and their various companies (collectively, the "Statis")1 in relation to two companies that had been developing oil fields in Kazakhstan and other Kazakh energy assets.
-The SCC Award was based on a finding that Kazakhstan systematically harassed the Statis in hopes of forcing a sale of the Statis' business and, when that didn't work, expropriated the Statis' assets.
-Kazakhstan has not paid a dime on the Award since it was issued more than seven years ago.
-Instead, drawing on what appears to be an unlimited litigation budget, it unleashed a barrage of frivolous proceedings and defenses alleging fraud in jurisdictions across the globe.
+Kazakhstan's focus on the Statis is not surprising, of course, once one understands the background of this action.
+In December 2013, the Stockholm Chamber of Commerce (the "SCC") ruled that the Kazakhstan was required to pay \$497,685,101 (the "SCC Award" or the "Award")

+to the Statis1 in relation to two companies that had been developing oil fields in Kazakhstan and other Kazakh energy assets.
+The arbitral panel found that Kazakhstan systematically harassed the Statis in hopes of forcing a sale of the Statis' business and, when that didn't work, expropriated the Statis' assets.
+Kazakhstan has not paid a dime on the Award since it was issued.
+Instead, drawing on what appears to be an unlimited litigation budget, it unleashed a barrage of proceedings and defenses alleging fraud by the Statis in jurisdictions across the globe.

-To date, Kazakhstan's efforts have almost universally failed: Courts in the U.S., Belgium, Italy, Netherlands, and Sweden (the only jurisdiction with the authority to vacate the Award) have considered and rejected Kazakhstan's fraud argument and confirmed the Award over its vigorous objections.
+To date, Kazakhstan's efforts have almost universally failed: Courts in the U.S., Belgium, Italy, Netherlands, and Sweden (the only jurisdiction with the authority to vacate the Award) have considered and rejected Kazakhstan's fraud argument and confirmed the Award.
 In confirming the Award, the District Court for the District of Columbia (the "D.C.
-Court") correctly noted that the SCC tribunal had disavowed any reliance on the allegedly fraudulent evidence Kazakhstan attempts to challenge and, equally important, "the Svea Court of
+Court") correctly noted that the SCC tribunal disavowed any reliance on the allegedly fraudulent evidence Kazakhstan attempts to challenge and, equally important, "the Svea Court of Appeal heard and rejected [Kazakhstan's] fraud claims, and that its ruling was upheld by the Swedish Supreme Court."
+Anatolie Stati v.
+Republic of Kazakhstan, 302 F. Supp.
+3d 187, 201 (D.D.C.
+2018).
+In dismissing Kazakhstan's separately-filed RICO suit, the D.C.
+Court criticized Kazakhstan for pursuing the "ill-advised" RICO suit, concluding that a RICO suit is "not a vehicle to challenge non-frivolous litigation, or in this case, a valid and final foreign arbitral award."
+Republic of Kazakhstan v.
+Stati, 380 F. Supp.
+3d 55, 57 (D.D.C.
+2019).
+The D.C.
+Court also concluded that, "[a]t bottom, this suit [was] yet another attempt to relitigate the underlying arbitral award" and was "an improper use of the auspices of th[e] Court to revive and prolong a dispute that is over."
+Id. at 64-65.